Yankees vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 - In five games as the favorite over the last 10 matchups, the Yankees have a record of 3-2.

-- The Yankees and their opponents have combined to hit the over eight times in their last 10 games with a total.
+- The Yankees and their opponents have combined to hit the over seven times in their last 10 games with a total.

 Explore More About This Game